ibexa/documentation-developer/docs/personalization/enable_personalization.md

 #### Modify recommendation data

-You can retrieve data returned from the Personalization server and modify it before it is shown to the user.
+You can retrieve data returned from the Personalization server and modify it before it's shown to the user.

 To modify recommendation data, subscribe to `RecommendationResponseEvent`.
 See [`Event/Subscriber/RecommendationEventSubscriber.php`](https://github.com/ibexa/personalization-client/blob/main/src/lib/Event/Subscriber/RecommendationEventSubscriber.php) for an example: